PDG-2023/Project/docs/spec-v2.md

 It's a cloud based software widely used in large companies.

 ### GLPI

 - [https://glpi-project.org](https://glpi-project.org)

 *GLPI* is an open-source service management software.
 Like ServiceNow, it offers extensive inventory management capabilities.
 It is widely used in small to medium companies that do not necessarily have the budget to use platforms such as ServiceNow.

 ## Objectives

-### User
-TODO: Write stuff
+### Landing page & user sign-up

+When landing on the home page, you'll feel like arriving at your destination airport.
+`StoreMe&nbsp;©` will present you with a description of the application as well as all the options

+- Use our cloud instance
+- Self-host an instance

+The user experience will be the same.
+First, a lambda person needs to sign-up.
+Then, with their brand-new account, they can log in to the platform.

+### Create and join inventories

+Then, with their brand-new account, they can create a single inventory.
+The user become the owner of its own inventory.

+An owner may add up to 4 other people to their inventories.
+He can even delete his inventory, losing all related data.

+#### Paid plans [*WISH*]

+Paid plans are available to allow the creation of more than one inventory per account and remove the 5 people per inventory limit.

-### Inventory
+### Locate an item

-TODO: Write stuff
+More than just storing an item, it is important to know where it is.
+Having 5 *inflatable pools* is good, but not really useful if they must be looked everywhere.

+`StoreMe&nbsp;©` allows the user to define the location(s) of an item.
+So when viewing a location, we can list the items on it.

+The reverse is true; All locations are listed for an item.

+An item can also be categorised with multiple categories, for example, our 5 *inflatable pools* could be categorised under the following hierarchies:

+- `Summer` > `Outside` > `Commodities`
+- `Water features` > `Huge-size` > `Pools`
+- `Inflatable things`
+- `Pools`

+All the data on items can be searched trough textual inputs and tree browsing.

-### Category
+### Items changelog/history

-A category is the first key concept of an inventory management system.
-Categories can serve multiple purposes: Categorize items by their use, by their compatibility, by their range(s).
-TODO: Write more stuff
+It is important to know when an item was added or removed, especially for industries.

+`StoreMe&nbsp;©` keeps trace of these changes, so we can determine when an object was bought or sell or if it was lost.

+### Geographical representation of a location [*WISH*]

+A location can be as small as a drawer or as big as a warehouse.

+Although `StoreMe&nbsp;©` allows to define a *parent/children* relation between the locations, a map of the descending relation helps the user to find his items.

+With this, `StoreMe&nbsp;©` could also provide the nearest locations of the user via GPS data.

-### Item
+### Item metadata [*WISH*]

-An item is the second an principal key concept in inventory management.
-TODO: Write more stuff

-### Location

-A location is the last key item in inventory management.
-It allows to know where the item is actually physically located.
-Locations can be nested, allowing to represent storage in a flexible way.
-TODO: Write more stuff

-### Movement
-TODO: Write stuff

-### Accessibility

-Having an inventory is great, but it needs to be easily browsable.
-StoreMe will provide ways for users to find their items through textual input.
-TODO: Write more stuff
+Metadata are key-values entries that can be added to an item model.
+Custom logic can be implemented (not by the user) depending on the metadata key and value (e.g. notification on a specific date).

 ## Requirements

 ### Functional requirements

 The functional requirements describe the main needs for StoreMe.
 They may not reflect exactly the final implementation(s).

 #### User